kendo-labs/knockout-kendo/web/Window.md

          };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoWindow.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
           <input type="checkbox" data-bind="checked: isOpen" /> Open<br/>
           <div data-bind="kendoWindow: { isOpen: isOpen }">